tobyqin/Typora-Portable/README.md

 # Typora-Portable

+> Typora has released 1.0+ version which requires license, this repo will be deprecated, the latest beta verson is 0.11.

 The portable version of [typora](https://typora.io/#windows), go to [Release](https://github.com/tobyqin/Typora-Portable/releases) page to download the zip package, then you are ready to go!

 Please note, this portable version is only for Windows platform.